layershift/kb-layershift/pages/05.domains/02.renewal/01.layershift-domain-renewal-process/docs.en.md

 !!!!
 If the domain registry has a special promotional discount, you benefit from it automatically

-We email you the renewal price for each domain renewal 14 days before issuing the renewal invoice.
+We email you the renewal price for each domain renewal 7 days before issuing the renewal invoice.
 # If the domain is no longer required
-Simply disable auto-renewal prior to the invoice date, and the registration will lapse on the expiry date.
+Simply disable auto-renewal prior to the invoice date; the registration will lapse on the expiry date.